 Baseboard, Crown, Door and Window Moldings

-Almost each room in the dollhouse, as well as in the real house, has a different molding crossection.
-This beautiful woodwork, which adds a great deal of charm to the house, includes the door frame and window frame moldings, the moldings on the doors themselves, the baseboard molding, the crown molding, the chair rails in the dining room and kitchen and the bead board wainscoting in the bathrooms.
+Almost every room in the dollhouse, as in the real house, has different molding cross-sections.
+This beautiful woodwork, which adds a great deal of interest and charm to the house, includes the door frames, window frames, the moldings on the doors themselves, baseboard moldings, crown moldings, the chair rails in the dining room and kitchen and the bead board wainscoting in the bathrooms.
 All of these moldings were milled from 1/16 or 1/8" sheets of maple.
-In some cases, where the molding was very complex, the molding was constructed from two separate sheets glued together with Elmer's Carpenters Glue.
+In some cases, where the molding was deep and very complex, the moldings were constructed from two separate sheets of wood glued together with Elmer's Carpenter's Glue.

 Click on photograph to enlarge

-Shown on the following photographs are the steps required to make the inside window moldings.
-An 8" strip of maple is clamped to the sliding milling machine table ready for the first cut which is a concave cut.
+Shown in the following photographs are the steps required to make the interior window moldings.
+An 8" strip of maple is clamped to the sliding milling machine table ready for the first concave cut.

 On the second pass, a thin round grove is cut into the wood as shown on the right.